Social Media: Accountability In The Face of Abuse

 Point of view

-My childhood icon, inspiring sports professional and 6th highest top scorer in Premier League History, Thierry Henry, has announced he is quitting social media.
+My childhood icon, inspiring sports professional, and 6th highest top scorer in Premier League History, Thierry Henry, has announced he is quitting social media because of online abuse.

 This is hardly a surprising move.

 On the decision, Thierry Henry has said: “The sheer volume of racism, bullying and resulting mental torture to individuals is too toxic to ignore.
 There HAS to be some accountability.
 It is far too easy to create an account, use it to bully and harass without any consequence and remain anonymous.
 Until this changes, I will be disabling my accounts across all social platforms.
 I’m hoping this happens soon.”

 Social media has huge upsides: human connection, entertainment, the spread of knowledge, shared moments of joy and sadness.
 I work at a Social Transformation agency and have seen social media’s power to build brands, grassroots advocacy, and groundswell from the consumer.